Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 Breathing Air Quality Testing

-Air Quality Testing
+Compressed Air Quality Testing Services

 Employers have a duty of care to ensure that the compressed breathing air they supply to their employees is safe to breathe.
 This is a mandatory legal and safety requirement under UK regulations.
-Poor air quality in compressed air systems can contain contaminants at a concentration that exceeds the quality required under the current BS EN 12021:2014 standard, posing harmful effects on workers.
-Regular compressed air testing ensures compliance with ISO standards and safeguards workplace safety.
+Poor breathing air quality in compressed air systems can contain contaminants at a concentration that exceeds the quality required under the current BS EN 12021:2014 standard, posing harmful effects on workers.
+Regular compressed air quality testing ensures compliance with ISO standards and safeguards workplace safety.

 Mandatory Testing Frequency